 - I want to prove to myself that you are capable of more than you think.These are the main goals that put us on a road to lasting change.

 I encourage you to take some time now to think about what your REAL goal is – what’s your why?
 Once you have that, keep your focus there and do what you can to achieve that big goal.
+Post it on a fridge or mirror.
+Come back to it each time your motivation wanes.

 Remember: Whether it’s physical or spiritual growth or you’re pursuing, remember to seek first what is MOST important – your primary motivation – and all of the other accomplishments will be added as a result.